proxmox/proxmox-backup/docs/storage.rst

  276490 drwxr-x--- 1 backup backup 1.1M Jul  8 12:35 .

-Once you uploaded some backups, or created namespaces, you may see the Backup Type (`ct`, `vm`, `host`) and the start of the namespace hierarchy (`ns`).
+Once you've uploaded some backups or created namespaces, you may see the backup type (`ct`, `vm`, `host`) and the start of the namespace hierachy (`ns`).

 .. _storage_namespaces:

 Backup Namespaces
 ~~~~~~~~~~~~~~~~~

-A datastore can host many backups as long as the underlying storage is big
+A datastore can host many backups, as long as the underlying storage is large
-enough and provides the performance required for one's use case.
+enough and provides the performance required for a user's use case.
-But, without any hierarchy or separation its easy to run into naming conflicts,
+However, without any hierarchy or separation, it's easy to run into naming conflicts,
 especially when using the same datastore for multiple Proxmox VE instances or
 multiple users.

 The backup namespace hierarchy allows you to clearly separate different users
-or backup sources in general, avoiding naming conflicts and providing
+or backup sources in general, avoiding naming conflicts and providing a
 well-organized backup content view.

-Each namespace level can host any backup type, CT, VM or Host but also other
+Each namespace level can host any backup type, CT, VM or Host, but also other
-namespaces, up to a depth of 8 level, where the root namespace is the first
+namespaces, up to a depth of 8 levels, where the root namespace is the first
 level.

 Namespace Permissions
 ^^^^^^^^^^^^^^^^^^^^^